I love Mondays.

 I’m no prophet.
 But our culture is hyper-individualistic, and if we don’t watch out, I believe it will continue to spread like a deadly decease and affect the body of Christ’s spiritual health, effectiveness, growth and love for one another.

-In Romans 12:2, the Apostle Paul warns us not to be conformed to this world, but be transformed by the renewal of our minds so that we may discern what the will of God is, what is good and acceptable and perfect.
+In Romans 12:2, the Apostle Paul warns us not to be conformed to this world but to be transformed by the renewal of our minds so that we may discern what the will of God is, what is good and acceptable and perfect.